khanh101/fp/README.md

 ```

 - wildcard symbol: `_` is a special symbol used in `case` to mark every other cases
-- there is no match is `case` is an undefined behavior
+- no match is `case` is an undefined behavior

 ## a simple program